kamal-adel/chat_system/README.md

 # Chat Application API

+## Note on Implementation

+This project represents my first experience with Ruby on Rails and Ruby programming.
+As such, I apologize in advance for any deviations from best practices or conventions.
+I'm continuously learning and improving, and I appreciate your understanding and feedback to enhance this project further.

 This project is a chat application API built with Ruby on Rails, MySQL, and Elasticsearch.
 It allows for creating applications, chats, and messages, and includes search functionality for messages.

 ## Table of Contents